Phylum: Magnoliophyta - Class: Equisetopsida - Order: Lamiales - Family: Lentibulariaceae

 This strange aquatic perennial plant has no real roots, and so floats around in shallow lakes.
 On its thread-like leaves are numerous bristles and small bladders with which the plant traps tiny aquatic creatures such as water fleas, upon which the plant then feeds.

-The flowers shown on this page were photographed at Tregaron National Nature Reserve in West Wales.
+The flowers shown on this page were photographed at Cors Caron (Tregaron Bog) National Nature Reserve, near Tregaron in West Wales.